In the rapidly evolving landscape of electric vehicles (EVs), one question always comes to mind: how long do EV batteries last?

 Most manufacturers offer a warranty of around 8 years, or 100,000 miles for an EV battery, giving you peace of mind when purchasing an electric vehicle.

-Regular maintenance is the best way to ensure the longevity of your EV battery.
-It’s also important to understand how to charge your electric vehicle efficiently as your habits will have a direct impact on battery health.
+Regular maintenance is the best way to ensure the longevity of your EV car battery life.
+It’s also important to understand how to charge your electric vehicle efficiently, as your habits will have a direct impact on battery health.

 Costs for replacement EV batteries